 Our first Fall blog post also features the first video that we've posted to the EDD blog.
 Earlier this year the ongoing PBS series on American infrastructure, Blueprint America, featured Dubuque, Iowa.
 The former factory town has bet its economic future on sustainable development and smart growth.
 The city's sustainable development plan is a national model.
 Dubuque is pursuing all of the hallmarks of smart growth, including complete streets and sustainable transportation, energy efficiency and a riverfront revitalization strategy.
 The redevelopment of a historic warehouse district is intended to attract young professionals and create affordable, workforce housing to reinvigorate the downtown.
 Dubuque was named a National Resources Defense Council's 2010 Smarter City for Energy.
 Late last year IBM announced that Dubuque would serve as the model for its Smarter Cities initiative and that the firm would relocate 1,300 employees to a technology support center in the city by the end of 2010.
 However, Dubuque's reputation as a green city wasn't the only thing that attracted IBM, but $50 million in state and local incentives also played a role.

-.
+However, as you'll see in the video some in Dubuque question whether the IBM move and the investments in creating a livable community alone can generate long term economic growth.
 Are sustainability and livablity linked with economic growth in the 21st century, or are they just planning fads?
 Can downtown redevelopment aid in the retention of educated young people even in a mid-sized Midwestern city like Dubuque?
 Will the IBM move to Dubuque generate long-term growth?
 Was the $50 million incentive package given to IBM worth the $100 million IBM investment and 1,300 jobs?
 The blog team looks forward to reading your thoughts in the comments!